ADAPT, INC

 3. Conflict Resolution: Providing strategies and techniques for resolving conflicts peacefully and promoting a harmonious environment within the community.

-4. Decision-Making Strategies: Empowering students with critical thinking skills to make informed decisions that positively impact their lives and those around them.
+4. Decision-Making Strategies: Empower students with critical thinking skills to make informed decisions that positively impact their lives and those around them.

-5. Law Enforcement's Role: Educating students on how law enforcement plays a vital role in supporting and safeguarding the community in various situations.
+5. Law Enforcement's Role: Educating students on how law enforcement is vital in supporting and safeguarding the community in various situations.

 Project WPSO is scheduled to begin this fall.